OakLabsInc/oak/readme.md

 })
 ```

+## `require('oak')`
+When you launch your app, the `oak` module is automatically resolved in modules, meaning you don't need to include it in your `package.json` file.
+This is similar to the way electron exposes it's own modules privately.

 ## `oak.load(options[, callback])`
 Most of these options are wrapping electron.js `BrowserWindow` options, but some are specific to our kiosk use-case.
 This method returns the `Window` object